Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The mode of how human-controlled Tanks spawn.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
-			// 0: Spawn as a default Tank with access to the "sm_supertank" command.
+			// 0: Spawn as a default Tank with access to the "sm_mutanttank" command.
 			// 1: Spawn as a Mutant Tank.
 			"Spawn Mode"				"1"
 		}